back

 certified check

 A certified check is a type of check issued from a bank or credit union that guarantees sufficient funds available in a personal account.
 Certified checks are authenticated by banks to ensure that the check is legitimate.
-When buying or selling, there are a few reasons you may want to use certified checks, and essential differences when comparing them to other check types.
+According to the U.S. Federal Reserve, there were approximately 11.2 billion checks in circulation in 2021.1

 Read on to learn more about everything you need to know about a certified check.

-Benefits of Using a Certified Check?
+Benefits of Using a Certified Check

 There are many reasons to use or receive a certified check over the more commonly used personal check.